waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 **As you can see this process of manual feature testing in `irb` is absolutely essential to ensure that your objects play well together.**  Research the difference between `require` and `require_relative`.
 Can you tell why we needed `require_relative` in this instance?

 Ironically, given how carefully we have test-driven our code via unit tests in RSpec, there is a problem they failed to catch.
 This is a fairly common experience for developers.
 Tests are great for taming complex systems but they are not bulletproof.
-A sanity check of the actual user interface is always recommended.
+A manual sanity check of the actual user interface is always recommended.

-So we've almost got our entire manual feature test working as specified at the beginning of stage 1.
+So we've almost got our entire manual test working as specified at the beginning of stage 1.
 The only thing missing is that when we ask our bike if it is working we get a nil and not a true :-(

 Let's look at our unit tests again.
 Are they passing?
 Why not?